Bounds on expected propagation time of probabilistic zero forcing: Preliminaries

-\begin{remark} $T$ being a stopping time means that it is known at time $n$ whether $T\le n.$ It is not allowable to look into the future to decide whether or not to stop. \end{remark}
+\begin{remark} A random variable $T$ being a stopping time means that it is known at time $n$ whether $T\le n.$ In other words, one cannot look at the ``future'' variables $X_{n+1}, X_{n+2}, \dots$ to decide whether or not to stop. \end{remark}